Mpemba Effect in Many-Body Systems Near Equilibrium: Nonreciprocal systems

 so that modal amplitudes are determined by projections onto the left eigenvectors,

 rather than by orthogonal projections as in reciprocal systems.
 Because left and right eigenvectors are misaligned, non-normal dynamics can transiently rotate and shear state space even though all eigenvalues correspond to decay.
-As a consequence, ordering of initial Euclidean norms does not necessarily imply ordering of modal amplitudes.
+As a consequence, ordering of initial Euclidean norms does not necessarily imply the ordering of modal amplitudes.
 An initially hotter configuration may carry a larger weight in fast-decaying directions while being comparatively depleted along slow subspaces, producing accelerated short-time relaxation.
 The difference vector $\Delta(t)=e^{-Mt}\Delta(0)$ need not remain aligned with $\Delta(0)$, reflecting directed probability or energy currents induced by asymmetric couplings.
-However, for cooperative matrices with positive couplings ($M_{ii}>0$ and $M_{ij}<0$), the components of the slow left eigenvector remain strictly positive.
-In two-dimensional systems this implies that strict componentwise ordering of initial states,

-enforces ordering of slow-mode amplitudes and thus preserves asymptotic norm ordering.
-Therefore, although non-normality enables anomalous relaxation and non-uniform Mpemba behavior already in two dimensions, a genuine componentwise Mpemba crossing in Euclidean norm remains excluded for cooperative two-body systems.
-In contrast, in higher dimensions or in systems where eigenvector components can change sign due to driving or gain, non-normality can invert slow-mode ordering even under strict componentwise dominance.
-In such cases, reciprocity breaking alone suffices to produce a true Mpemba effect within linear dynamics.
+However, for cooperative systems the situation is more constrained.
+The condition $M_{ij}<0$ ($i\neq j$) is the natural sign structure of passive diffusive couplings.
+Indeed, thermal, electrical, and overdamped mechanical networks can generally be written as